yesihaveidea/myrtille/DOCUMENTATION.md

 	- Ensure .NET 4.0 is installed and the "MyrtilleAppPool" is running on it.
 	- If using HTTPS with HTML5 rendering (hence secure websockets, WSS), ensure the secured websockets port (default 8431) is opened (see "Security").
 	- Ensure the "Myrtille.Services" Windows service (or console application if running under Visual Studio) is started.
-	- Ensure the RDP client ("FreeRDP.wfreerdp.exe") does exists (into the "Myrtille.Services" output folder, if running under Visual Studio, or into the "bin" folder otherwise); if not, you need to build the "Myrtille.RDP/FreeRDP.wfreerdp" project (or simply build all the solution).
+	- Ensure the RDP client ("wfreerdp.exe") does exists (into the "Myrtille.RDP" output folder, if running under Visual Studio, or into the "bin" folder otherwise); if not, you need to retrieve (git clone) the myrtille FreeRDP fork into the "Myrtille.RDP" folder and build it there.
-	- Ensure the Microsoft Visual C++ 2015 redistributables are installed (and also Microsoft Visual C++ 2008 redistributables if on Windows Server 2008); they are required by the RDP client.
+	- Ensure the Microsoft Visual C++ 2015 redistributables (x86) are installed (and also Microsoft Visual C++ 2008 redistributables (x86) on Windows Server 2008); they are required by the RDP client.
-	- Check the RDP server configuration (**ensure NLA is disabled** (Myrtille supports standard RDP authentication only; see notes and limitations), does the user exists, is it a member of the "Remote Desktop Users" group, are Remote Desktop CALs valid?, etc.).
-You can setup it automatically by importing the Myrtille "RDPSetup.reg" file into registry.
+	- Check the RDP server configuration (does the user exists, is it a member of the "Remote Desktop Users" group, are Remote Desktop CALs valid?, etc.).
+You can setup it automatically by importing the "Myrtille.RDP\RDPSetup.reg" file into registry.
-	- Check the RDP server logs (and also the Windows events logs on the RDP server machine).
+	- Check the RDP server windows event logs.
-	- Check the Windows events logs ("System", "Application", etc.), particulary regarding .NET.
+	- Check the gateway windows event logs, particulary regarding .NET.
-	- Retry with Myrtille logs enabled and check them (Myrtille "log" folder).
-You can change their verbosity level in config (but be warned it will affect peformance and flood the disk if setted too verbose).
+	- Retry with debug enabled and check logs (into the "log" folder).
+You can change their verbosity level in config (but be warned it will affect peformance and flood the disk if set too verbose).

-- The mouse pointer is weird (malformed)
-	- Myrtille doesn't support the mouse pointer shadow (see "Notes and limitations").
-You have to disable it (Control panel > Hardware > Mouse > Pointers (tab) > uncheck "Enable pointer shadow").

 - The RDP session continues to run after clicking "Disconnect"
 	- Check the RDP server configuration (session disconnect timeout in particular).
 You can setup it automatically by importing the Myrtille "RDPSetup.reg" file into registry.